KateMcGuane/magkapares/README.md

 ### External user’s goal:

-- Play a memorization game.
+- Play a memorisation game
-- Learn a language.
+- Learn a language
-- Entertainment.
+- Entertainment

 ### Site owner's goal:

-The site’s goal is to provide a fun and beginner friendly learning/memorization game.
+The site’s goal is to provide a fun and beginner friendly learning/memorisation game.

 ---